ADD-ONS / OTHER VASCULAR DISORDERS

 - suitable for detecting multiple lesions

-- can only be used in patients with hormonally active tumors
+- applicable only in patients with hormonally active tumors

-- 111In-pentetreotide (148 MBq) scintigraphy – it uses a radiolabeled somatostatin analog that preferentially binds to the somatostatin receptor type 2 (SST2), which is most intensely expressed by paragangliomas
+- 111In-pentetreotide (148 MBq) scintigraphy – utilizes a radiolabeled somatostatin analog that preferentially binds to the somatostatin receptor type 2 (SST2), which is highly expressed in paragangliomas

-- 111In-pentetreotide scintigraphy is superior to 123I-MIBG scintigraphy in the diagnosis and localization of chemodectomas (Muros, 1998)
+- superior to 123I-MIBG scintigraphy for diagnosing and localizing chemodectomas (Muros, 1998)

-- 111In-pentetreotide scintigraphy is superior to 123I-MIBG scintigraphy in the diagnosis and localization of chemodectomas (Muros, 1998)
+- superior to 123I-MIBG scintigraphy for diagnosing and localizing chemodectomas (Muros, 1998)

-- sensitive for the detection of metastatic disease
+- effective for the detection of metastatic disease

 Laboratory studies

-- monitoring of plasma levels of catecholamines and their degradation products in urine
+- monitoring of plasma levels of catecholamines and their metabolites in urine

-- because of the absence of endocrine secretion in the vast majority of carotid glomus tumors, it is important in the differential diagnosis
+- due to the absence of endocrine secretion in the vast majority of carotid glomus tumors, this is important for differential diagnosis

-If a glomus tumor is suspected, do not perform the biopsy !! (strong vascularization ⇒ high risk of bleeding)
+If a glomus tumor is suspected, a biopsy should not be performed due to the tumor’s strong vascularization and high risk of bleeding

 Differential diagnosis